willasm/pnotes/README.md

   - Default is `true`

 ## Commands
-The following commands are available from the command pallette: (Windows: CTRL+Shift+P or F1) (Mac: CMD+Shift+P)
+The following commands are available from the command pallette: (Windows/Linux: CTRL+Shift+P or F1) (Mac: CMD+Shift+P)
 - `Project Notes: Set Global and Local Notes Folder Location`
   - Sets the local and global notes locations folder name
   - Uses `ShowOpenDialog` to select a folder
+    - The subfolder `.projectnotes` will be created in your folder selection for you
+    - Eg. Selecting the users home root folder `/home/william` will will store your notes in `/home/william/.projectnotes`
-  - Defaults to `.projectnotes` folder in the users home folder
+  - Default location is set to `.projectnotes` folder in the users home folder

 - `Project Notes: Create New TODO Task`
   - Prompts for the text of a new task which will be appended to the `(TODO).md` file in the local projects folder